PolakiniO/WTouch/README.md

 .\scripts\install-wtouch.ps1 -Destination "C:\Tools\wtouch"
 ```

+> **Important**: The default destination is `%ProgramFiles%\wtouch`, which is protected by UAC.
+Run the script from an elevated PowerShell session (for example, **Developer PowerShell for VS** launched *As Administrator*) or supply `-Destination` pointing to a user-writable directory.
+If the binaries are already present, rerunning the script without `-Force` skips the copy step while still refreshing the user `PATH`.

 When invoked without `-SkipPathUpdate`, the script ensures the destination is
 present on the user `PATH`, which is ideal for PowerShell- and VS Code-based
 workflows.